brimshot/quickPatterns/README.md

 ### Palettes

 For patterns that use a complete palette to render frames, the *usePalette()* method sets the palette to be used.
+Pass in any FastLED CRGBPalette16 object.

 ```
 quickPatterns.newScene().addPattern(new qpPaletteWave(5))
   .usePalette(RainbowColors_p);
 ```

-In the *draw()* step of any pattern, the function *_getPalette()* returns the configured palette for use in rendering, see [writing new patterns](#writing-new-patterns) for more details.

 ### One color per frame

-For patterns that draw one color per frame, the color drawn can be chosen one of three ways: retrieved from a color palette,  retrieved from a set of colors or set as a constant.
+For patterns that draw one color per frame, the color used can be configured to update one of three ways: retrieved from a color palette each frame, retrieved from a set of colors or set as a constant.

-The function *_getColor()* returns the current color value at the time of rendering, which can be configured

 #### Constant color

-To show a pattern using a single color, use the *singleColor()* method in the configuration chain
+To show a pattern using a single color, use the *singleColor()* method
 ```
 quickPatterns.addPattern(new qpComet(8))
   .singleColor(CRGB::Yellow); // Will always be yellow